Examples from software development

 Plant control with digital twin

-Control software of an industrial plant whose process data are matched in real time with a simulation or digital twin.
-The visualization was implemented with DirectX-3D.
+Control software of an industrial plant whose process data are matched in real time with a simulation or a digital twin.
+The visualization was implemented with DirectX 3D.

-Plant control that can wrap arbitrary rotational bodies with packaging tape.
-The software scans the rotational body three-dimensionally before wrapping and calculates the optimal wrapping scheme based on predefined rules.
+Plant control that can wrap arbitrary rotational bodies with packaging film.
+The software scans the rotational body in three dimensions before wrapping and calculates the optimal wrapping scheme based on predefined rules.

 CAD automation

-Fully automatic CAD software that generates 3D models, quotations, data sheets, and production drawings from product data of an ERP system.
+Fully automated CAD software that generates 3D models, quotes, data sheets and production drawings from product data in an ERP system.

 Document management software